mhsharifi96/django-course/documents/django_session1.md

 ### step 2.2
 run  command : `python manage.py migrate`

-Q : Why should we implement this?\
+Q : Why should we run this?\
 answer :
 ```
 ```